 While photographing an event where the individuals are engaged in activities involving movement and groups of people, take time to properly compose the photos.
-If it does not LECOM Academic Catalog and Student Handbook - Effective date: 7/1/2018 interfere with what they are doing, ask individuals to pause for a moment while you compose and take the photo.
+If it does not interfere with what they are doing, ask individuals to pause for a moment while you compose and take the photo.
 Reposition individuals so that faces are visible.